parse-community/Parse-SDK-Flutter/README.md

 We define several types of events you’ll get through a subscription object:

 __Create event__
-When a new ParseObject is created and it fulfills the ParseQuery you subscribe, you’ll get this event.
+When a new ParseObject is created and it fulfills the QueryBuilder you subscribe, you’ll get this event.
 The object is the ParseObject which was created.
 ```dart
   liveQuery.on(LiveQueryEvent.create, (value) {